 Work in Progress

-Basically, unfinished work that is in progress cannot add value to your customers.
-However, it plays crucial role when you want to monitor and analyze your workflow’s capacity.
+Unfinished work cannot deliver value to your customers.
+However, “Work in Progress” plays a crucial role when you want to monitor and analyze your workflow’s capacity.
 This is why it is important to track work items that are in progress, but not finished yet.
 By doing so, not only can you determine your team’s capacity, but you can also improve the value flow.

 You can easily monitor work in progress on your Kanban board.
 The board shows you a quick overview of all tasks that are in progress and vital information related to each task, such as assignee, deadline, description, and so on.